Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Suez Canal: $10 billion in goods stuck in waterway

 The Suez Canal, which separates the continent of Africa from the Middle East and Asia, is one of the busiest trade routes in the world, handling about 12% of all world trade.
-The passage saves ships some 7,000 kilometers (4,300 miles) of travel compared to the route around Africa.
+The passage saves ships some 7,000 kilometers (4,300 miles) of travel compared to the route around the southern tip of Africa.

 -